why-sobi/termviz/README.md

-Here’s an updated README version including the “one window per use case” advice:

----

 # TermViz

 **TermViz** is a lightweight terminal visualization library in C++ for building text-based interfaces, charts, bars, and animations.
 It provides a `Window` class for creating bounded terminal areas and a `Visualizer` namespace for complex drawing operations.
 Supports both naive and buffered printing modes.